RobYed/angular2-wordpress-theme/README.md

-# Using AngularJS And WP REST API v2 Beta 9 In Your WordPress Theme
+# Angular2 Wordpress Theme

-This is the final project files from my tutorial post: [Using AngularJS And WP REST API In Your WordPress Theme](http://1fix.io/blog/2014/11/05/angularjs-json-api-wp-theme/).
-Even if you have no experience in AngularJS, as long as you’re comfortable with coding (and WordPress), now you can open your favorite code editor and work with me.
+This is a fork from  [Using AngularJS And WP REST API In Your WordPress Theme](http://1fix.io/blog/2014/11/05/angularjs-json-api-wp-theme/).
+Starting with Angular 1, this will be transformed to Angular 2.

-## Demo

-Coming Soon!

-## Installation

-Just install it like any WordPress theme.

-## My Tutorials On Building Themes With AngularJS and WP REST API
+## Other Tutorials On Building Themes With AngularJS and WP REST API by 1fix.io

 1. [Using AngularJS and JSON API in Your WordPress Theme](https://1fix.io/blog/2014/11/05/angularjs-json-api-wp-theme/): An introduction to use the WP REST API and AngularJS in a WordPress theme.
 I wrote it based on a tutorial video from [WordPress.tv – Eric Wolfe: Building a WordPress Theme Using AngularJS](http://wordpress.tv/2014/06/16/eric-w-building-a-wordpress-theme-using-angularjs/), but added my own flavors.
 This post is now listed on [Resources section at WP-API.org](http://wp-api.org/resources.html), which might lead some of you to this repository.